Suprnova-Project/documentation/docs/README.md

 Suprnova utilizes the same handshake protocol as the secure chat app, Signal, and implements stream encryption via libsodium's `secretstream`.
 It further encrypts each socket connection via the `blake2b` encryption algorithm, providing users with peace of mind that their valuable video assets will remain in the proper hands.

+### supr:// Protocol Support for UWP

+Suprnova GUI generates a simple web address for your Suprnova Pool, which Windows 10 users can click to immediately join and begin working on your content!
+No more sharing of secret keys and passwords over insecure connections like email.
+Simply click the `supr://` URL and start participating!

 ## Use Cases

 Suprnova's uses as a video encoder tool are numerous and broad, introducing entirely new possibilities for networked video processing and interaction.
 A few examples are detailed below.